 There are elastic cuffs over the wrists to help retain heat and prevent cold air from blowing up your arms.
 The cuffs are a little loose for my tastes, but they should block drafts if you wear the Baja with a fleece glove or gloves with gauntlets that overlap the elastic.

-The Baja Pullover also has a zipper on the left hand side of the jacket, that makes it easier to put on and take off.
+The Baja Pullover also has a zipper on the left-hand side of the jacket, which makes it easier to put on and take off.
 You can also use it to vent your torso if you get to0 warm, although I think the zipper is more of a style statement than a functional must-have.

 Under a shell

 The inside and outer fabrics are DWR coated to repel moisture, but that will wear off with use.
 Regardless, I don’t recommend the Baja as an outer layer if its raining or in wet snow.
 I also wouldn’t use it under a shell if you’re active (standing at a bus stop doesn’t count) because the weight of a shell will compromise the down loft and you’ll sweat heavily, potentially enough to wet the down through the nylon shell.
 A lightweight fleece or wool sweater, or pullover insulated with synthetic insulation, are far better layer active layers under a shell because they’ll stay warm when damp and won’t compress as much.